OceanOutcomes/ocean-outcomes/news/_posts/2021-01-29-tuna-longline-workshop-training-bumble-bee-fcf.md

 ###Training for vessel owners and operators through workshops such as these are an important step towards environmental sustainability.

 Generating an awareness and understanding of best practice are core action items in the first years of both FIP workplans.
-An understanding of these gear modification techniques, RFMO regulations and safe handling and release measures will help FIP-participating vessels deliver on their commitment to adopt improvements in fishing operations.
+An understanding of the positive impact maintaining the use of specific gear can have, RFMO regulations and safe handling and release measures will help FIP-participating vessels deliver on their commitment to adopt improvements in fishing operations.

 These improvements will help to reduce bycatch and ultimately minimize the impact of the two fisheries on the pelagic ecosystem as both FIPs work towards the Marine Stewardship Council standard.